Children of climate change come of age in 'Katrina Babies'

 “In preserving our stories, writing about those stories and narrating those stories, it’s always connected to the present and we can form better solutions for the future,” she said.

-Chenier, Buckles and the rest of the youth affected by Hurricane Katrina have a lot to say about how the future based on their experiences of years of inaction from government agencies to limit climate change, and prepare and recover from climate disasters.
+Chenier, Buckles and the other youth affected by Hurricane Katrina have a lot to say about the future, having experienced years of government inaction to limit climate change or prepare and recover from climate disasters.
 Year after year, New Orleanians and the state and federal government know that hurricane season is going to come and be potentially catastrophic because of climate change, Buckles said.

 And still, he said, Hurricane Ida, which hit New Orleans 16 years to the day after Hurricane Katrina, affected people in his community in eerily similar ways to the 2005 storm.
 The relief measures, he said, were nearly as slow.